jennisung/reading-notes/codefellows201:reading-notes/class-5.md

 ## Code 201 - Foundations of Software Development:Readings: Images, Color, Text

+## Overview of reading notes:

+Today's readings delved more into HTML/CSS and how we can better stylize websites.
+Learning how to better stylize our websites will be important as it will be the first thing people see when they come to our web page.
+It is also important to how "how" to better style our website to help with assessibility for those who need to use other devices to read the contents of our page.

 ### What is a real world use case for the alt attribute being used in a website?

 Using the alt attribute is important as provides an image with a textual description.
 This is important for several reason in the real world: